 - Ultra Violet Light

-An Ultra Violet (UV) light is also crucial because it actually kills mold spores that are in the air.
-It works by sending out a beam of light which zaps the spores and destroys their DNA makeup.
+An Ultra Violet (UV) light is also crucial because it actually kills mold spores.
+It works by using a beam of light to zap the spores and destroy their DNA makeup.
+The UV light is located inside the air purifier and no light is released into the room.
 It’s a great backup system for the True HEPA filter because it kills the particles that it cannot trap.
-It also is the first line of defense for any new mold spores that enter into the room from outside.

 - Activated Carbon Filter